FAQ for exchange students

 How do I register for my courses?

-Shortly after we send you your Certificate of acceptance, we send you the Letter of Admissions with a listing of the courses that you are admitted to.
-But you also need to register for these courses.
+Shortly after we send you your Certificate of Acceptance, we send you the Letter of Admissions with a listing of the courses that you are admitted to.
+But you also need to be registered for these courses.
 Course registration takes place during the first week of class, if not already coordinated by the relevant department.
-Registration procedures vary between departments so you should check the information on the Student Portal.
+Registration procedures vary between departments.

 When and where will I be able to see my schedule?